Mokkapps/website/src/content/posts/2021/2021-03-25___run-build-and-deploy-stencil-and-storybook-from-one-repository/index.md

 > Stencil is a toolchain for building reusable, scalable Design Systems.
 Generate small, blazing fast, and 100% standards based Web Components that run in every browser.

-Stencil combines the "best concepts of the most popular frameworks into a simple build-time tool" like:
+Stencil combines the "best concepts of the most popular frameworks into a simple build-time tool" that provides features like:

 - TypeScript support
-- JSX Support
+- JSX support
 - One way data-binding

 As you can see from these picked concepts, Stencil is a [React](https://reactjs.org/)-inspired web component library.
 I previously worked with [lit-element](https://lit-element.polymer-project.org/) but due to the above-mentioned features, I prefer working with Stencil, especially in React projects.